Our Approach: Holistic

 ECF is guided by the principle of 'first call for children'.
 It is rooted in the understanding that the early years of any human being are critical formative years.
 Deprivation during childhood results in a lifetime of irreversible damage.
 Children are the best social and economic investments that can be made, privately or publicly, especially if the future is to be better.
 However millions are condemned to a harsh life of deprivation.
 There is no doubt that the children of today are the citizens, leaders, professionals and workers of tomorrow.
 A core focus of ECF is to assist children on the brink: those who are destitute, have lost one or both parents, or have been abandoned and are at great risk of harm and further disadvantage.

-Traditional solutions for such children often involve institutionalization ' a model that is often unsustainable.
+Traditional solutions for such children often involve institutionalization; a model that is often unsustainable.
 ECF seeks to demonstrate an innovative approach that seeks to assist and empower families and communities to care and support highly disadvantaged children in great need of help.
-While ECF prioritizes destitute and at-risk children and adolescents ' it also seeks to help their families and communities protect and help themselves.
+While ECF prioritizes destitute and at-risk children and adolescents, it also seeks to help their families and communities protect and help themselves.

 For ECF, poverty is much more than lack of income; it is about lack of opportunity, stunted capacities early in life, and underdeveloped capabilities.
-We believe that an enabling environment of primary health care, good education, counseling, together with the cultivation of economic opportunity and a culture of initiative - largely determine what individuals can accomplish.
+We believe that an enabling environment of primary health care, good education, counseling, together with the cultivation of economic opportunity and a culture of initiative can largely determine what individuals can accomplish.

 Education and Counseling